-/tmp (rw,no_root_squash)
+/tmp \(rw,no\root\squash)

-In this example, DA-661/662/663 shares the /tmp directory to everyone, gives everyone both read and write authority.
+In this example, the DA-660 shares the /tmp directory with everyone, and gives everyone both read and write authority.
 The root user on the client machine will have the same level of access to files on the system as the root on the server.